Nour-Sadek/C-Elegans-Contrastive-Learning/README.md

 For the weights of a model trained on promoter sequences, they were compared to two motif databases:
 - the JASPAR (NON-REDUNDANT) DNA, JASPAR CORE (2024) nematodes database which is made up of 103 motifs, between 5 and 15 in width (average width 8.7).
 - the CIS-BP 2.00 Single Species DNA, Caenorhabditis_elegans database which is made up of 287 motifs, between 6 and 21 in width (average width 9.8).

+The two HTML files after running TomTom on the learned TF motifs can be accessed through the `Tomtom cisbp2 c elegans Results.html` and `Tomtom JASPAR nematodes Results.html` files.

 For the weights of a model trained on 3'UTR sequences, they were compared to the CISBP-RNA Single Species RNA, Caenorhabditis_elegans database which is made up of 20 motifs, between 6 and 8 in width (average width 7.1).